 Social Acceptance Interventions (SAI) tool

-Under task 4.1 of the WENDY project, we have developed an evaluation methodology (Deliverable 4.1) and this online tool to present behavioural interventions and other recommendations to enhance social acceptance of wind energy projects.
+Within the WENDY project, we have developed a Social Acceptance Interventions Framework and this online tool to present behavioural interventions and other recommendations to enhance social acceptance of wind energy projects.
 Various studies have employed behavioural insights and interventions to increase social acceptance of renewable energy projects.
 We conducted a comprehensive review and selected the best practices that have been tested and implemented in wind farm projects and communities across the world.

 -